ThomasDetemmerman/CheatSheets/Containerization/CKA-Notes-Troubleshoot.md

  ### Kubelets
  This can not be bootstrapped and is always deployed manually.
 Therefore, it's a **service**.
 Hence `ps -aux | grep kubelet`

+ ### Networking
+ Kube proxy
+ - kubeadm deploys it as a deamonsets
+ - when you download it manually, you will need to install it manually on all nodes.